alaa-alsheikheh/coffe-shop/README.md

   apiServerUrl: 'http://127.0.0.1:5000', // the running FLASK api server url
   auth0: {
     url: 'alaash.us', // the auth0 domain prefix
-    audience: 'coffee', // the audience set for the auth0 app
+    audience: 'coffeshop', // the audience set for the auth0 app
     clientId: '7mYX76dnhDEi87eDDH9AzSGGMHKrZ1Xa', // the client id generated for the auth0 app
     callbackURL: 'http://localhost:8100', // the base url of the running ionic application.
   }